google/yggdrasil-decision-forests/documentation/public/docs/hyperparameters.md

 -   **Type:** Integer **Default:** 1 **Possible values:** min:1

 -   Evaluate the model on the validation set every "validation_interval_in_trees" trees.
-Increasing this value reduce the cost of validation and can impact the early stopping policy (as early stopping is only tested during the validation).
+Increasing this value reduces the cost of validation and can impact the early stopping policy (as early stopping is only tested during the validation).